• Skip to main content

 • 📖 Recipe

-Lemon olive oil cake is perfect on its own, dusted with powdered sugar, or topped with whipped cream and blueberry compote.
-If you're feeling extra zesty, drizzle it with lemon glaze.
+Lemon ricotta cake is delicious on its own with a simple dusting of powdered sugar, lemon whipped cream and blueberry compote, or a drizzle of lemon glaze.

 🍋Ingredients